Heart Disease Treatment & Cardiopulmonary Services

 Many people take for granted their next heartbeat or their next breath.
 Yet for millions of Americans, heart and lung disease challenges these core body functions.
 In fact, heart disease is the number one cause of death in the United States; lung disease is number three.
 The Van Wert County Hospital Cardiopulmonary Services is a full-service department providing care to all ages of patients on an inpatient, outpatient and emergency basis.

 Cardiac rehabilitation helps people recover from heart attacks, heart surgery and percutaneous coronary intervention (PCI) procedures such as stenting and angioplasty.
 Cardiac rehab programs usually provide education and counseling services to help heart patients increase physical fitness, reduce cardiac symptoms, improve health and reduce the risk of future heart problems, including heart attack.

 Pulmonary Rehabilitation is designed to slow down and minimize progression of the symptoms of lung disease.
 Programs combined exercise with education and counseling to help patients understand and manage lung conditions including COPD, Bronchitis, emphysema, asthma, and pneumonia.

-If you are scheduled for any type of Cardiopulmonary procedure, be sure and wear comfortable clothing.
-And you must refrain from any type of caffeine intake for 24 hours prior to your exam.
+If you are scheduled for any type of Cardiopulmonary procedure, be sure to wear comfortable clothing.
+Also you must refrain from any type of caffeine intake for 24 hours prior to your exam.
 Please call your physician or the Cardiopulmonary Department if you have any questions regarding preparing for your exam.